 If CPR is initiated by a lifeguard, it will shorten the time between cardiac arrest and CPR urgently needed.

 Appendix EHRA First Responder is designed to increase the resuscitation rate and reducing the time between cardiac arrest and resuscitation.
 Based on GPS-tracking technology application uses existing emergency services (available in many countries by number 112), trained to find "rescue", and then automatically send them to the place of the patient's location.
 The aim is that the rescuer arrived in three or four minutes after cardiac arrest.

 After stopping the observer causes the emergency services arrest.
 The operator sends an ambulance, while rescuers are nearby.
 Nearest rescuers applications respond to the challenge and the first response provides guidance through the application.
 Other rescuers can further bring an automatic external defibrillator.

-The app has been tested in Lübeck, Germany, where about 600 rescue workers were recruited.
-In 36 percent of cases of heart attack lifeguard on the application arrived three minutes before the emergency care.
+The app has been tested in Lübeck, Germany, where it was typed about 600 rescuers.
+At 36 for three minutes per cent of heart attack lifeguard on the application arrived to provide emergency assistance.
 Rescue workers recruited in the local campaign in the media, and 70 percent have already passed medical training.
 30 percent with no medical training received basic aid course and have made a commitment to re-take it every two years.

 Now the organizers of the project are turning to emergency dispatch units (fire departments and hospitals) across Germany to connect to the application.

-"The software has a standard interface and is easy to connect to most of the alarm systems in Europe in just a few clicks, - says Dr. Elsner. - We provide insurance for users of applications, and we have a guarantee of data security from the German Department of data security in Schleswig-Holstein.
-We run the application throughout Europe, and we hope to increase the level of intensive care by 70-90 percent when the victims are resuscitated by an average of three or four minutes. "
+"The software has a standard interface and is easy to connect to most of the alarm systems in Europe in just a few clicks, - says Dr. Elsner -.
+We provide insurance for application users, and we have data security guarantee from the German Department of data security in Schleswig-Holstein.
+We run the application throughout Europe, and we hope to increase the level of intensive care by 70-90 percent when the victims are resuscitated for three or four minutes on average. "